 My precious son would be 50 years old if he were here today.
 He passed away in 2008 as the result of a heart condition.
 I do have the wonderful peace of knowing that he is in Heaven because he died in the Lord.
 That also means that we who love him will see him again when we get to Heaven.
 Meanwhile, Jesus helps us to make it through each day without him.

-There are Mothers out there who have lost their children who do not have the comfort of knowing that those sons and daughters are at peace.
-If that son or daughter was not saved, how does a mother deal with that painful information?
+There are mothers who have lost children who do not know that their sons and daughters are at peace.
+If that son or daughter was not saved, how does a mother deal with that painful knowledge?
 They too must give the pain to Jesus.
-Coping successfully is possible if we allow him to comfort us.
-Then we can all sing together the words of a hymn penned by Horatio Spafford and composed by Philip Bliss, “It Is Well with My Soul”.
+Coping successfully is possible if we allow Him to comfort us.
+Then we can all sing the words of a hymn penned by Horatio Spafford and composed by Philip Bliss, “It Is Well with My Soul”.

-Another thing that we can do is to do something positive for others.
+Another thing that we can do with our pain is to do something positive to help others.
 We can live for the Lord and get busy helping others to cope with issues in their lives.
 It is towards this end that I write this post today.
-Perhaps some Mother whose children are yet live will be encouraged and motivated to fight a little harder for the eternal security of their souls.
+Perhaps some Mother whose children are still alive will be encouraged and motivated to fight a little harder for the eternal security of their souls.

 8 But the king took the two sons of Rizpah the daughter of Aiah, whom she bare unto Saul, Armoni and Mephibosheth; and the five sons of Michal the daughter of Saul, whom she brought up for Adriel the son of Barzillai the Meholathite: